-Today is Pi Day, and do you know why?
-If you cut a string that is the width of a circle, like a bike tire, you’ll need a little more than 3 of that string to wrap all the way around the edge.
-The exact number comes to 3.14159265…(it goes on and on).
-March 14, when written as 3/14, looks like the start of that number, so we have Pi Day.
-We use pi every day.
-As our friend Mary Claire A. shared, if you wrap a measuring tape around your head, find that length in inches, and divide by pi, you’ll get the width of your head — and that is your hat size!
+Today is Pi Day because March 14, when written as 3/14, looks like the start of pi – 3.14159265…(it goes on and on).
+Pi tells us that the edge, or circumference of a circle, is 3.14 times the circle’s width, or diameter.
+If you wrap a measuring tape around your head, find that length in inches, and divide by pi, you’ll get the width of your head — and that is your hat size!
 Better yet, when you bake a pie, the width tells you how much crust you’ll need around the edge…and that is the best pi of all.

 Wee ones: Try to find 3 circles in your room.

 Little kids: If you slice one pie into 6 slices and another same-size pie into 4 slices, which pie has bigger slices?
 Bonus: How many slices do the 2 pies have in total?